SegiH/You2Me/INSTALL.md

 You2Me can be run as a Docker container or installed on your own web server (Apache or Nginx).

 #### Docker
-This is the easiest way to run You2Me. ~~You can now pull an image of You2Me directly from Docker Hub if you want to use You2Me with the default options.~~ Docker Hub does not allow you to build images for free any more so you have to build a  You2Me image yourself.
+This is the easiest way to run You2Me.
+You can use my compose script which will pull an image of You2Me from Docker Hub that I build and push to Docker Hub regularly.
+This gives you a You2Me image with the default options.
+You can also build a You2Me image yourself.

 If you already use Docker:

-#### Use existing image
+#### Use image
 1. Edit docker/you2me.docker-compose.yml and change `YourNetworkName` on line 5 to your actual custom network name in Docker ([How to create a network in Docker](https://docs.docker.com/engine/reference/commandline/network_create/)).
 This should not be `host`.
 1. Run the command `docker-compose -f you2me.docker-compose.yml up --no-start && docker start You2Me` to create the You2Me container.
 ### Build Docker image